 What is a CB Radio?

-Why We have Recommended These 3 CB Radios?
+Why We Have Chose These 3 CB Radios?

 How to Choose a CB Radio?

 When choosing a CB radio, lets get one concept out of the way first: Power.
 This is important as newbies who have not done their homework, may be accidentally misled into thinking that the more power a CB radio costs, the more ‘power’ it has, and that is simply not true.
 Each and every CB radio built, sold and delivered has the same transmission power when you open the box and set them up.

 The FCC created a 4 Watt power restriction for all CB radios.
 This does not mean that after you open the box you can’t fiddle a bit with it to make it more powerful, you can and most people do alter their CB radios to get more reach.

 So, now whenyou shop for your CB radio you can concentrate on nothing but what features would be the best for your lifestyle.
 Below, we have included some of the more common features you should consider before you make your final decision.

 Weather Alerts: One of the most important features of a CB radio, is the ability to keep up with weather developments.
 If you are on a long road trip, you need to have a way to make plans in case the weather turns.
 For instance, if you are on a family vacation to a sky lodge, and you get an advanced alert that a blizzard is moving in, you have ample time to look for a roadside motel to wait it out.
 Cabbies, truckers, and boaters must keep updated on possible inclement weather, so need the best weather features available.